oh-be/project4/README.md

 * Omar Bernal
 * Victor Diaz
 * Victoria Barbosa Munoz
+## Problem We are Analyzing
+We are trying to create an accurate forecast model on which residential properties are a good investment right now.
+## ML Libraries Used
+* Scikit-learn
+## ML Technologies Used
+* One Hot Encoder
+* Label Encoder
+* pd.get_dummies
+* TensorFlow Keras Model
+* Logistic Regression
+## Other Libraries Used
+* Python Pandas
+* Python Matplotlib
+## Deployment Method
+* Heroku - have an interactive website that takes into account various factors and then outputs whether or not that property is a good investment right now

-## Datasets Used
+## Datasets Used (subject to change)
-* Home Value Dataset - Smoothed, seasonally adjusted measure of the typical home value and market changes across a given region for Single-Family Residences
+* Home Value Dataset - Smoothed, seasonally adjusted measure of the typical home value and market changes across a given region for Single-Family Residences; Monthly from 2000 to now
+* Target variable - Good investment Right Now (Yes or No)
+* Train Data - Housing info from 2000-2021
+* Test Data - Predict Housing Price in 2022

 * Zillow Home Value Forecast (All homes, mid-tier cut of ZHVI smoothed and seasonally adjusted)